Back to Blog Cognitive Assessments

 Selecting an effective computerized cognitive test solution for nutraceutical trials

-Effective computerized cognitive assessment solutions should provide specific capabilities to fulfil these requirements.
+Effective computerized cognitive assessment solutions should provide specific capabilities to fulfill these requirements.
 They should:

 • Assess distinct cognitive domains to provide specific profiling of the product